Dongfeng EQ2050: History

 AM General presented a Humvee to the PLA for a demonstration in 1988 at the Beijing Defence Exhibition.
-The PLA were not interested in the vehicle, due to concerns of high maintenance costs and the vehicle's bulky size.
-The Humvee was seen in action worldwide via television during Operation Desert Storm, which gave the PLA second thoughts about having a similar vehicle for military use.
+The PLA were initially not interested in the vehicle, due to concerns of high maintenance costs and the vehicle's bulky size.
+The Humvee were later seen in action worldwide via television during Operation Desert Storm, which gave the PLA second thoughts about having a similar vehicle for military use.

 The Chinese petroleum industry purchased civilian Hummers in the 1990s.
 This gave Chinese automakers the ability to inspect the vehicle for reverse engineering.
 In 2003, the EQ2050 debuted at a car show after a prototype was made in 2002.
 Dongfeng Motor Group and Shenyang Aircraft Corporation were involved in producing prototypes similar to the Humvee for the PLA, with the former being selected.

 The vehicle became the PLA's preferred candidate in 2004, with 57 vehicles sent to the organization for trials from 2004 to 2006.
 They were driven in the Tibetan Plateau, Gobi desert, and the northeastern parts of Heilongjiang province to simulate driving the EQ2050 in winter conditions.

 The first 100 EQ2050s were manufactured with US-made parts.
 They passed design trials in 2006.
 EQ2050s were then delivered to PLA special forces unit in the Guangzhou Military Region.